stefmolin/build-your-own-simple-static-code-analyzer-talk/keynote.md

 [notes]
 ### Other uses for stacks

-- determine whether a `ast.FunctionDef` node is a standalone function or method of a class
+- determine whether an `ast.FunctionDef` node is a standalone function or method of a class
 - detect when a function or class is nested
-- check whether a function definition has a `return` statement (and therefore should be documented), despite not having a return type annotation
+- check whether a function definition has a `return` statement (and therefore should be documented), despite not having a return type annotation, using a `visit_Returns()` method

 ---